NixOS/org/doc/constitution.md

 #### Special Elections

-In the event of a resignation or other loss of a steering committee member (including a [removal for conduct](#removal-for-conduct)), a special election for that position may be held if the SC deems it necessary, or the SC does not have half of the normal size.
+In the event of a resignation or other loss of a steering committee member (including a [removal for conduct](#removal-for-conduct)), a special election for that seat may be held if the SC deems it necessary, or the SC does not have half of the normal size.
-Otherwise, the missing positions are assumed to be abstaining from all the SC votes.
+Otherwise, the missing seats are assumed to be abstaining from all the SC votes.
 A committee member elected in a special election will serve out the remainder of the term of the person they are replacing, regardless of the length of that remainder.

 #### Full Reelections